 If you do not have a salt block, you can also cook the shrimp on a grill, or simply sauté them in a skillet over medium heat.
 When grilling the shrimp, we like to baste a couple times during the cook because you will lose some sauce into the fire.

-This recipe pairs perfectly with our Caribbean Rice and Beans.
+This recipe pairs perfectly with our Caribbean Rice and Beans or Puerto Rican Arroz Con Gandules: Rice with Pigeon Peas.
 The coconut milk helps cut a bit of the heat and and works perfectly with the fruitiness of the dish.
 The shrimp also work well as a spicy appetizer.

 Looking for more Caribbean inspired dishes?
-Check out our Taste of the Islands page.
+Check out some of our most popular island recipes:

 Caribbean Fire Shrimp